bplmaps/lmec-main-site/content/articles/howdy-realtors.md

 The binder boys operated for 5 months during the summer of 1925, but their feverish day trading of real estate serves as a microcosm for Miami's wider urban politics.
 At the turn of the century, Miami was still a new US city, and many---not just the binder boys---viewed its real estate as a guaranteed profit machine.[^2efe] As [Julio Capó Jr. has explained](https://uncpress.org/book/9781469635200/welcome-to-fairyland/), turn of the century Miami was aggressively marketed by urban boosters as a transgressive "fairyland."
 As it turned out, the fairyland was a bubble in disguise, and in 1926, it [did what bubbles do](https://en.wikipedia.org/wiki/1926_Miami_hurricane).
 Nevertheless, the real estate industry churned forward.
 Surely it's no coincidence that the 1927 NAREB convention would be in---you guessed it!---Miami.

-In 1926 Miami, "The butcher, the baker, the candlestick maker, and their wives, will buy a lot for you, or sell you one."[^dad0] I think the binder boys earned their spot on the NAREB map not because of what they did, but rather for how they did it: *without professionalism*.
+According to one account of the Miami land boom, "The butcher, the baker, the candlestick maker, and their wives, will buy a lot for you, or sell you one."[^dad0] If everybody was hustling for real estate, then why were the binder boys singled out as bad actors?
+Perhaps those consummate curbstoners earned their spot on the NAREB map not because of what they did (e.g., land speculation), but rather because of how they did it: *without professionalism*.

 ### Cartography and the nation